 Ready to renovate your Queenslander?

-These are the most common renovation problems that our designers encounter when renovating a Queenslander.
+These are the most common renovation problems that our building designers encounter when renovating a Queenslander.
 There could be more, depending on the structure’s health and age.